-Following a severe recent decline attributed to disease caused by the Trichomonas parasite, Greenfinch raises higher level alerts.
+Following a severe recent decline attributed to disease caused by the Trichomonas parasite, Greenfinch could potentially move straight from the green to the red list when the list is next updated.

 The BirdTrends report raises species alerts for population change to conservation bodies when the best available estimates of long-term decline are statistically significant and pass criteria set at -25% and -50%.